About Your COM Card / Student ID

 - COM Card is not transferable or refundable and will be revoked if used by anyone else.

 - Your COM Card must be validated for each trip by showing the bus operator your card with a valid sticker each time you board the bus.

-- Your COM Card with valid sticker must be presented to Marin Transit personnel for inspection upon request.
+- Your COM Card with a valid sticker must be presented to Marin Transit personnel for inspection upon request.

 - Do not sell, reproduce, share, or give away your COM Card.

-- Misuse of your COM Card is a violation in the Student Code of Conduct.
+- Misuse of your COM Card is a violation of the Student Code of Conduct.